-N° Description Scope I Breakdown Equipment malfunction: vehicle, accessories, (un)loading equipment (if SHE incident: report as equipment accident) 2 Cancellation Transport order is revoked by shipper or refused by haulier (only before loading) 3 Cleaning station Event disrupting or impacting the transport order is caused at the cleaning station 4 Cleanliness/ not fit Equipment incorrectly or insufficiently cleaned or too wet, previous load incompatible, equipment not fit (e.g. unloading hoses are not clean) 5 Communications/ instructions Misunderstanding or error in transmission of information between parties: such as someone forgot to say something; language problems; incorrect or incomplete delivery date instructions; delivery date as instructed 6 Congestion in traffic Disruption of the transport order due to heavy traffic or a traffic accident (not one's own accident, which is reported as equipment accident) 7 Congestion of bays Waiting lines at (un)loading bays of shipper (incl. bays managed by third parties on behalf of the shipper) or customer (in some rare cases the haulier himself if he manages the (un)loading bays) 8 Crossover Productloadedorunloadedinwrong tank/compartment/storagetank 9 Documents missing/IT failure Disruption due to documents not ready, disappeared or stolen, due to IT break down 10 Equipment accident or malfunction (Traffic) accident with own equipment of haulier or intermodal operator or an equipment malfunction 11 Force of nature Sudden natural phenomenon disturbing transport order such as weather, mudflows, avalanches, earthquakes, stone falls, storms 12 Incorrect/ not conform Date & time, equipment, accessories, documentation, quantities are not corresponding to what was required 13 Lack of storage capacity Insufficient room to accept the product at unloading (only for VMI under the control of the reporting haulier)
+N° Description Scope I Breakdown Equipment malfunction: vehicle, accessories, (un)loading equipment (if SHE incident: report as equipment accident) 2 Cancellation Transport order is revoked by shipper or refused by haulier (only before loading) 3 Cleaning station Event disrupting or impacting the transport order is caused at the cleaning station 4 Cleanliness/ not fit Equipment incorrectly or insufficiently cleaned or too wet, previous load incompatible, equipment not fit (e.g. unloading hoses are not clean) 5 Communications/ instructions Misunderstanding or error in transmission of information between parties: such as someone forgot to say something; language problems; incorrect or incomplete delivery date instructions; delivery date as instructed 6 Congestion in traffic Disruption of the transport order due to heavy traffic or a traffic accident (not one's own accident, which is reported as equipment accident) 7 Congestion of bays Waiting lines at (un)loading bays of shipper (incl. bays managed by third parties on behalf of the shipper) or customer (in some rare cases the haulier himself if he manages the (un)loading bays) 8 Crossover Product loaded or unloaded in wrong tank/compartment/storage tank 9 Documents missing/IT failure Disruption due to documents not ready, disappeared or stolen, due to IT break down 10 Equipment accident or malfunction (Traffic) accident with own equipment of haulier or intermodal operator or an equipment malfunction П Force of nature - Unplanned roadblocks Sudden unplanned roadblocks (=road or tunnel blockages of several hours) caused by extreme weather (storms, mudflows, avalanches, earthquakes, stone falls,) or severe traffic accidents beyond anyone's control 12 Incorrect/ not conform Date & time, equipment, accessories, documentation, quantities are not corresponding to what was required 13 Lack of storage capacity Insufficient room to accept the product at unloading (only for VMI under the control of the reporting haulier)

-I 1 14 Load securing Packed goods not secured correctly within the transport unit 15 Near miss Potential incident not escalated due to prompt action 16 Not available Product, documentation, equipment is not present when it should have been (not available PPE is wrong behaviour!)
+14 Load securing Packed goods not secured correctly within the transport unit 15 Near miss Potential incident not escalated due to prompt action 16 Not available Product, documentation, equipment is not present when it should have been (not available PPE is wrong behaviour!)
 17 Packaging damaged Alteration or damage to packaging of packed goods 18 Previous (un)loading point Disruption to transport order due to (late) departure from previous unloading point or event at previous (un)loading point 19 Product damaged/ contaminated Damage of the product itself (packed) or some other product was in contact with the product (if beyond anyone's control: use vandalism) 20 Public authorities Disruption caused by unexpected delays or conduct of public authorities (customs, traffic police, etc) 21 Quantity Product quantity not in compliance with transport order or with loading quantity requirements (equipment too small is incorrect equipment) 22 Seal compromised Seal has been tampered with, opened or is missing 23 Spill Product has leaked or spilled from packages, tank, storage, or from accessories such as hoses or couplings 24 Strike Due to strike, transport cannot be rescheduled, no alternatives, no warning or no agreement to higher costs for rescheduling 25 Surveyor Third party under contract for shipper/ customer: independent supervisor of (un)loading assigned for measuring, sampling, inspections, etc is the apparent cause of the event reported 26 Temperature Temperature not in compliance, not at required temperature 27 Terminal, rail, shipping line Intermodal third party contracted by carrier is at the origin of the event being reported 28 Theft/ vandalism Equipment, product or documentation is stolen or damaged 29 Unsafe condition Unacceptable safety risk which stops continuation of transport order 30 Wrong behaviour Unacceptable behaviour, intentional or not (smoking, rude speech), SHE incidents even if due to mistake (PPE is missing)